BackofenLab/B2_06_BLAST/README.md

 </details>

-**c2)** Now we can implement the function which will of all similar kmers in the sequence for each kmer in the sequence.
+**c2)** Now we can implement the function which will find all similar kmers in the sequence for each kmer in the sequence.
-In order to do that implement the `find_similar_kmers_for_sequence` which takes three arguments: sequence, kmer similarity threshold and blosum dictionary.
+In order to do that implement the `find_similar_kmers_for_sequence` which takes four arguments: sequence, kmer similarity threshold, all possible kmers and blosum dictionary.
 This function should return a dictionary with the kmer as key and the list of similar kmers as value.